-When it comes to grocery shopping or eating out, it’s important to follow a few guidelines so your food spend doesn’t get out of control.
+When it comes to grocery shopping or eating out, it’s important to follow a few frugal food tips so your food spending doesn’t get out of control.

-Eat healthy and eat well, but don’t let food add unnecessary weight to your budget.
+Eat healthy and eat well, but don’t let food add unnecessary weight to your budget (or your wasteline.)

 Maybe, the hardest part.